What is the Adult Education Budget?

 - Invest in resources to support learners with an identified need.

-- Review processes to ensure they are fit for purpose for learners with a learning difficulty/disability
+- Review processes to ensure they are fit for purpose for adult learners with a learning difficulty/disability.

-- Remove any unnecessary barriers and smooth out pinch points in the operations to create a better overall experience for the learner.
+- Remove any unnecessary barriers and smooth out pinch points in the operations to create a better overall learner experience.

 - Retain learners who might otherwise struggle to complete their training course.

 - Demonstrate to Ofsted how they identify and respond to individual needs and support improved outcomes for all learners.